-The Investment Treaty Arbitration Review: Requirements of Ratione Personae in A Global Environment
+The Investment Treaty Arbitration Review: Requirements of Ratione Personae in a Global Environment

 Ratione personae, as a threshold jurisdictional requirement in an investment arbitration, has presented complexity in a dynamic global environment.
-For the purpose of investor-state dispute, an investor is generally defined as a national or an enterprise of a party that makes an investment that is entitled to protection under a given international investment agreement (IIA).2 Such broad definition triggers multiple issues in practice on the approach to be adopted in understanding the nationality requirement.
+For the purpose of investor-state disputes, an investor is generally defined as a national or an enterprise of a party that makes an investment that is entitled to protection under a given international investment agreement (IIA).2 This broad definition triggers multiple issues in practice on the approach to be adopted in understanding the nationality requirement.

 ii Natural persons